 A story in the heart of Hanoi’s Old Quarter

-The house was built in the late 19th century when Ma May Street was a bustling commercial street called “Black Pavillion Street” because the army of the Black Pavilions had come from the street.
-China.
+The house was built in the late 19th century when Ma May Street was a bustling commercial street called “Black Pavillion Street” because the army of the Black Pavilions had come from China.
 As the dike was not yet built, Ma May Street was the center of the commercial activities of a very active river port at the intersection of the Tô Lich River and the Red River.

-The surroundings of Hanoi dotted with craft villages, which on the banks of the river, have come to sell their goods on the banks of the river in the capital.
+The surroundings of Hanoi are dotted with craft villages, which on the banks of the river, have come to sell their goods on the banks of the river in the capital.

 A singular and exceptional architecture